 Instructions

-- Bring the rhubarb mixture to a boil then turn the heat to medium-low and cook for 10 minutes, or until the rhubarb has broken down and become soft and thickened to your desired level of thickness.
+- Bring the mixture to a boil, then immediately reduce the heat to medium-low.
+Simmer for approximately 10 minutes, stirring occasionally, until the rhubarb has broken down and reached your desired thickness.

-- Remove the sauce from the stove and stir in the vanilla.
-Allow the sauce to cool completely before storing in the refrigerator.
+- Remove the pan from the heat and stir in the vanilla extract (if using).
+Allow the sauce to cool completely at room temperature before transferring it to an airtight container for refrigeration.

 Patricia Miralda says